ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/rocket-250-pounds-accessories-music-collection.markdown

 bg-image-third: "https://assets.expresslyapp.com/asset-6232afe7-2dcf-4cd2-bb90-835f66fc64fb.jpg"
 section1-content: "<p>At ROCKET they make awesome home, travel & lifestyle gifts and\
   \ accessories inspired by music.
 They take that visceral emotional connection music\
-  \ has with each one of us humble earthlings, and use it to turn boring everyday\
+  \ has with each one of their humble earthlings, and use it to turn boring everyday\
   \ items into fun and soulful new designs.
-Our stuff makes for the perfect gift -\
+Their stuff makes for the perfect gift\
-  \ but no shame in keeping some for yourself.</p>\r\n<p>If it sounds crazy, you’\
+  \ - but no shame in keeping some for yourself.</p>\r\n<p>If it sounds crazy, you’\
-  re right. it’s the good kind of crazy…</p>"
+  re right.
+It’s the good kind of crazy…</p>"
 section2-content: "<p>So lucky for you their crazy-good designers cooked up a kick-ass\
   \ range that’s just about got everyone covered: from the wanderlust-bitten California\
   \ dreamer to the every-day-I’m-hustlin office warrior… from the fashionista to the\